rlhagerm/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

-# Tracking work items in an Aurora Serverless database with the SDK for .NET (v3)
+# Track work items in an Aurora Serverless database with the SDK for .NET (v3)

 ## Overview